ErreurDeSyntaxe/foundations-sign-up-form/README.md

 front end is terrible.
 It needs to be glorious, and I have a growing feeling that I am not cut out for that part of the job.
 Design was never my strength, and neither was style.
 Still, I trudge on.

+# Fourth Entry: Starting Anew

+I am unsatisfied with my project.
+Perhaps it is good enough, but it doesn't feel good enough.
+I'll start from scratch.